Jump to content

 However, this approach isn’t just beneficial in math and sciences.
 The concept of shining a light on students’ approach to their subject is universally valuable.

-Many humanities teachers already apply the ‘show your work’ approach to the student writing process.
-Assignments require process artefacts – such as outlines, drafts, and revision logs – that provide visibility into how students think, plan, structure an argument, and use sources.
+The ‘show your work’ approach strengthens student writing by increasing the transparency of the humanities classroom, requiring process artifacts – such as outlines, drafts, and revision logs – that provide visibility into how students think, plan, structure an argument, and use sources.

 This allows educators to identify areas for improvement and provide personalized feedback to support students’ future work.